NewsNational News

-600-pound statue of a local Tuskegee Airmen recovered after being stolen
+600-pound statue of a Tuskegee Airman recovered after being stolen in Detroit

 Posted

-DETROIT (WXYZ) — A statue honoring a World War II veteran that was stolen from a Detroit park in the cover of darkness has been recovered.
+A statue honoring a World War II veteran has been recovered after it was stolen from a Detroit park in the cover of darkness.

-They found ou the person who rented the truck was suspected in other robberies, they arrested him.
+They found that the person who rented the truck was suspected in other robberies, and police arrested him.

 Police recover 600-pound statue of Tuskegee Airman statue that was stolen from Detroit park

-The statue was just erected in June at Rouge Park, honoring the life of Lt.
+The statue had just been erected in June at the city's Rouge Park, honoring the life of Lt.
 Col. Alexander Jefferson.
 Jefferson was a Tuskegee Airmen pilot, World War II POW and — later in life — a Detroit Public Schools teacher.

 lt.
 Col. Alexander Jefferson sized